cityofballarat/data-quality/README.md

-# City of Ballarat Data Quality Guide for Tabular Data
+# Ballarat Data Exchange Data.ballarat.vic.gov.au Data Quality Guide for Tabular Data

 ## Introduction

-**The City of Ballarat data exchange** will be launched in 2020 as the City of Ballarat's [open data](http://opendatahandbook.org/guide/en/what-is-open-data/) portal.
-To date, the City of Ballarat has published over [70 datasets](https://data.gov.au/organisations/org-dga-4e704c39-2385-42e9-a7d1-5af343c358b5) on the national open data platform data.gov.au.
+**Ballarat Data Exchange Data.ballarat.gov.au** was launched in 2020 as the City of Ballarat's [open data](http://opendatahandbook.org/guide/en/what-is-open-data/) portal.

-This data quality framework is adopted on the tidy data principles, and adopted from [data.gov.sg](https://data.gov.sg/) - the Singapore Government's Open Data platform
+From launch of the site we intended to make our data:

+1. More relevant to the general public
+2. More usable for researchers, developers and other power users.

+To meet these requirements, we adopted a new set of *data quality standards* to ensure *all* published data can be:

+1. Visualised in charts and maps
+2. Accessible via APIs

+**Ballarat Data Exchange Data.ballarat.vic.gov.au** was launched in March 2020.
+All published datasets can be accessed via APIs, and almost all datasets are visualised so users can understand trends at a glance.

-**All datasets must meet these data quality requirements before publication on Data.gov.s[]()g**.
+**All datasets must meet these data quality requirements before publication on Data.ballarat.gov.au**.

 ---

 ## Key Principles

 ### 1. Machine Readability
 Machine-readable data is data in a format that can be understood by a computer.
-This means that relevant fields can be extracted and parsed by without human input.
+This means that relevant fields can be extracted and parsed without human input.

 Just because a dataset is *digitally accessible* does not necessarily mean it is *machine readable* as well ([more on that here](https://www.data.gov/developers/blog/primer-machine-readability-online-documents-and-data)).

 In the spirit of open data, datasets must be provided in non-proprietary file formats.
 Tabular data is provided as [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) files or in [JSON](http://www.json.org/) format.

 Metadata must be excluded from data files.
-They will be included in a zip file with the data file (see the Data Package section below).
+They will be included in the Information tab provided on the Ballarat Data Exchange.

 ### 2. Tidy Data
 The concept of *tidy data* is based on [this paper](http://vita.had.co.nz/papers/tidy-data.html) by Hadley Wickham, author of popular R packages ggplot2 and plyr.

 Hadley proposes three principles:

-1. **Each column is one variable.** This means each column must have the same unit of measurement
+1. **Each column is one variable.** This means each individual column must have a single unit of measurement
 2. **Each row is one observation.** Note that this does not mean there is only one observed variable per row.
 There can be multiple observed variables per row: “An observation contains all values measured on the same unit (like a person, or a day, or a race) across attributes.”
 (Wickham Pg 3)
 3. **One type of observation unit per table** For example, observations on fertility rates of the whole female population and that females of different age groups should be in two tables:
     - “Total Fertility Rate”, where observation unit is the entire female population